jundalisay/superb/content/en/research/descartes/world/chapter-15b.md

 <!-- in the part of the firmament through which they pass.  -->

-For example, whereas the comet `CD` receives from the sun, marked `S`, all the rays between the lines `SC` and `SD` and sends back toward the earth all those between the lines `CT` and `DT`,[66] one must imagine that the comet `EF` receives from the same sun only the rays between the lines `SGE` and `SHF` because, since they pass much more easily from S to the surface GH (which I take to be a part of the firmament that they cannot pass beyond), their refraction there must be very great and very much outward.
+For example, the comet `CD` receives from the `sun` all the rays between the lines `SC` and `SD`.
+- It sends back to the earth all those between the lines `CT` and `DT`[66]

+The comet `EF` receives from the same sun only the rays between the lines `SGE` and `SHF`.
+- This is because those rays pass much more easily from `sun` to the surface `GH` (which I take to be a part of the firmament that they cannot pass beyond)
+- This makes their refraction very great and very much outward.

 This diverts many of them from going toward the comet `EF`, given first of all that this surface is curved inward toward the sun, just as you know it should curve when a comet approaches it.

 But, even if it were completely flat, or even curved in the other direction, most of the rays that the sun sent out to it would not cease to be impeded by the refraction, if not from going up to it, at least from returning from there to the earth.

 For example, if one supposes the part IK of the firmament to be a portion of a sphere of which the center is at `S`, the rays `SIL` and `SKM` should not bend there at all in going toward the comet LM;

-by the same token, however, they should bend greatly in returning from the comet toward the earth, so that they can reach the earth only very feebly and in very small quantity.
+By the same token, however, they should bend greatly in returning from the comet toward the earth, so that they can reach the earth only very feebly and in very small quantity.

 Beyond that, since this can happen when the comet is still rather far from the heaven that contains the sun (for otherwise, if it were close to that heaven, it would cause the heaven's surface to curve inward), its distance also impedes it from receiving as many rays as when it is ready to enter the heaven.
 As for the rays it receives from the fixed star at the center of the heaven containing it, it cannot send them back toward the earth any more than the moon, being new, can send back those of the sun.

 But, what is even more noteworthy regarding those comets is a certain refraction of their rays, which is ordinarily the reason why some of them appear about [the comets] in the form of a tail or of a curl.[67]

 You will easily understand this if you cast your eyes on this figure, where

+{{< img src="/graphics/physics/world15bb.gif" alt="Comets" cap="" >}}

 Let:
 - `S` be the sun